 The suave and debonair Travelling Gourmet jets to Italy on…

 In Marsala, I stayed in lovely Hotel Carmine in a courtyard by Carmine Church.
 One spring morning, my Breitling titanium watch woke me at 06:00.
 A quick jog and it was off to Trapani Airport.
-It was a short flight from Trapani airport near Marsala, I touched down in Pantelleria and it was off to a flying start as soon as I touched down on Pantelleria!
-With mio amico, dynamic Baldo Palermo at the wheel driving along winding roads like a sepent’s tail 200m ASL, we soon arrived at the historic Donnafugata winery.
+It was a short flight from Trapani airport near Marsala to Pantelleria.
+It was off to a flying start as soon as I touched down on Pantelleria!
+With mio amico, dynamic Baldo Palermo at the wheel, we drove along winding roads like a serpent’s tail 200m ASL (above sea level) and soon arrived at the historic Donnafugata winery.
 On the way we stopped to admire the views of the rugged coastline which reminded me of the movie, The Count of Monte Cristo.
 Baldo is a goldmine of information about Pantelleria and he pointed out Giorgio Armani’s luxury villa framed by palm trees near the sea.
 In a small but highly manoeuvrable Fiat panda expertly driven by Baldo, we explored every nook and cranny of this historic, amazing and rugged island!
 I was very happy to explore the wind swept island of Pantelleria southwest of Sicily, the biggest island in the Mediterranean.